DrugLib.com — Drug Information Portal

 Almotriptan binds with high affinity to 5-HT1D, 5-HT1B, and 5-HT1F receptors.
 Almotriptan has weak affinity for 5-HT1A and 5-HT7 receptors, but has no significant affinity or pharmacological activity at 5-HT2, 5-HT3, 5-HT4, 5-HT6; alpha or beta adrenergic; adenosine (A1, A2); angiotensin (AT1, AT2); dopamine (D1, D2); endothelin (ETA, ETB); or tachykinin (NK1, NK2, NK3) binding sites.

 Current theories on the etiology of migraine headache suggest that symptoms are due to local cranial vasodilatation and/or to the release of vasoactive and pro-inflammatory peptides from sensory nerve endings in an activated trigeminal system.
-The therapeutic activity of almotriptan in migraine can most likely be attributed to agonist effects at 5-HT1B/1D receptors on the extracerebral, intracranial blood vessels that become dilated during a migraine attack, and on nerve terminals in the trigeminal system.
+The therapeutic activity of almotriptan in migraine can most likely be attributed to agonist effects at 5-HT1B/1D receptors on the extracerebral, intracranial blood vessels that become dilated during a migraine attack and on nerve terminals in the trigeminal system.
 Activation of these receptors results in cranial vessel constriction, inhibition of neuropeptide release, and reduced transmission in trigeminal pain pathways.

 Pharmacokinetics

-Metabolism and Excretion
+Metabolism

-Approximately 40% of an administered dose is excreted unchanged in urine.
+Almotriptan has a mean half-life of 3 to 4 hours.
+Almotriptan is eliminated primarily by renal excretion (about 75% of the oral dose), with approximately 40% of an administered dose excreted unchanged in urine.
 Renal clearance exceeds the glomerular filtration rate by approximately 3-fold, indicating an active mechanism.
 Approximately 13% of the administered dose is excreted via feces, both unchanged and metabolized.

-Drug Interactions
+Drug-Drug Interactions

 All drug interaction studies were performed in healthy volunteers using a single 12.5 mg dose of almotriptan and multiple doses of the other drug.